Big companies manage to pass on soaring costs to cash-strapped consumers

 Rising interest rates and lagging pay deals are squeezing consumers, who are seeing their disposable incomes shrink and shopping bills rise.

-"Food and price and cost inflation pressure are going to be higher and more persistent," said Berenberg in a recent note.
+There have been some signs in U.S. retail data that consumers have begun cutting back on discretionary spending amid high inflationand companies that thrived during the pandemic have lost some of their edge.

-"The sector outlook has become more challenging," the bank added.
-"Nevertheless, grocery demand will be resilient, but inflation will reveal outperformers."
+On Tuesday, Netflix Inc NFLX.O blamed inflation, the war in Ukraine and fierce competition on a loss of subscribers for the first time in more than a decade.

-Nescafe owner Nestle was one of the winners on Thursday, reporting a 7.6% rise in organic sales during the first three months of the year as pet food and coffee sales performed strongly despite big price increases.
+And while Nescafe owner Nestle was among the winners on Thursday, reporting a 7.6% rise in organic sales during the first three months of the year, its chief executive later warned that inflation has made its profit margin target more challenging.

-The measure, which strips out currency swings and M&A deals, beat a 5.0% average forecast in a company-compiled consensus thanks to price increases of 5.2%.
+Nestle beat a 5.0% average forecast for the sales measure that strips out currency swings and M&A deals in a company-compiled consensus thanks to price increases of 5.2%.

-"We stepped up pricing in a responsible manner and saw sustained consumer demand," said the Swiss company whose products include Purina pet food and Nespresso.
+"We stepped up pricing in a responsible manner and saw sustained consumer demand," the Swiss company, whose products include Purina pet food and Nespresso, said.

 MORE HIKES LIKELY

-The world's biggest food group said the current price rises were also unlikely to be the last.
+Still the world's biggest food group said the current price rises were unlikely to be the last.

 "Cost inflation continues to increase sharply, which will require further pricing and mitigating actions over the course of the year," Nestle added.